elotroalex/wobd-jhu/travel.md

 ## By Train or Bus

 Scott-Bates Commons (formerly Charles Commons) is approximately 2 miles from the train station.
 Transportation to and from the dormitory facilities is available through the [BWI Shuttle Service](http://www.bwiairport.com/en/travel/ground-transportation/trans/supershuttle) and [Taxi Service](http://www.bwiairport.com/en/travel/ground-transportation/trans/taxi).
 [Amtrak](https://www.amtrak.com/home.html) provides train service to Baltimore from New York City, Boston, Newwark, Philadelphia, and Washington, D.C., at prices that are competitive with air travel.
-Participants can also use Lyft or the free [Charm City Circulator](https://transportation.baltimorecity.gov/charm-city-circulator).
+Participants can also use Lyft.
+Shuttle Information is Forthcoming.

 ## By Airplane